-The SR&RL #6 by NJ/Custom Brass was the first commercial Loco to be offered to On2 modellers way back in 1975.
+The SR&RL #6 by NJ/Custom Brass was the first commercial Loco to be offered to On2 modellers way back in September 1975.
 Custom Brass imported 350 pieces of this model, and its original selling price was $250.
-The model was supplied with an etched brass plaque suitable for display purposes and a sheet of dry transfers to enable to modeller to letter and number the model for a number of prototype lines.
-This is shown partway down the page.
+The model was supplied in a very smart embossed blue foil box with an etched brass plaque suitable for display purposes and a sheet of dry transfers to enable to modeller to letter and number the model for a number of prototype lines.
+These are shown partway down the page.

 This model generally requires a 33″ minimum radius for satisfactory operation.

 These pictures published by kind permission of Keith Wiseman show a model painted and weathered by an unknown hand.

 And here are some pictures of the model in its original brass/gold lacquer finish with the original box and some of its original documentation;-